|Register for the Make a Connection, Take a Break Program||Learn more about volunteering for this program|

-The Take-a-Break, Make a Connection program provides access to meaningful activities and social interactions and provides an opportunity for caregivers to take a welcome and regular break from the demands of dementia care—a critical part of living well with dementia.
+The Make a Connection, Take a Break program provides access to meaningful activities and social interactions and provides an opportunity for caregivers to take a welcome and regular break from the demands of dementia care—a critical part of living well with dementia.

 In this program, persons living with dementia are matched with volunteers for customized virtual visits.
 Tailored to each individual’s interests and hobbies, these visits could take the form of either simple chatting or planned sessions involving music, singing, photo slideshows, or videos.